cpreid2/Touchdesigner_RunwayML/README.md

 # Touchdesigner_Runway
-Toe File that allows communication between RunwayML and Touchdesigner using new SocketIO DAT
+Toe File that demonstrates and allows communication between RunwayML and Touchdesigner using new SocketIO DAT

 ![Screenshot](screenshot.png)